minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    Set the port to a custom point different than the existing standalone deployment.

 #.
-Add an alias for the new deployment with :mc:`mc alias set` with the new MinIO Client from the previous step
+Add an alias for the new deployment with :mc:`mc alias set` with the new MinIO Client from the previous step.

    .. code-block:: shell
       :class: copyable